Name and Legal Identity

 9. The women in plant biology committee shall consist of six members appointed by the president, two each year for a period of three years, and one of whom the president designates chair.

-10. The committee on public affairs shall consist of the immediate past president and eight members appointed by the president, two each year for a period of four years, and one of whom the president designates chair.
+10. The science policy committee shall consist of the immediate past president and eight members appointed by the president, two each year for a period of four years, and one of whom the president designates chair.

 11. The board of directors of the ASPB education foundation shall consist of the chair appointed by the president for a period of three years with the approval of the executive committee, the president, the president-elect, the immediate past president, the chair of the board of trustees, the treasurer, and twelve members recommended by the chair and the president and approved by the executive committee, four each year for a period of three years.